mnlipp/osgi-getting-started/CleaningUp.md

 Coming with Java 9, we now have support for modularity from the "Java Platform Module System" (JPMS), as defined in [JSR 376](https://jcp.org/en/jsr/detail?id=376).
-JPMS has its roots in project[Jigsaw](http://openjdk.java.net/projects/jigsaw/), which aimed at providing a modular JDK.
+JPMS has its roots in project [Jigsaw](http://openjdk.java.net/projects/jigsaw/), which aimed at providing a modular JDK.
 Contrary to OSGi, JPMS checks and enforces the rules defined for modularity at compile-time.
 It does, however, not define a service layer and supports neither sophisticated versioning